dibley1973/StoredProcedureFramework/UsingTheStoredProcedureFramework.md

 * NoParametersNoReturnTypeStoredProcedureBase - for Stored Procedures without parameters or returns types

 ##### StoredProcedureBase
 The **StoredProcedureBase** base class which exists in the `Dibware.StoredProcedureFramework.Base` namespace is probably the most frequently used base class as it is for a stored procedure which takes parameters and also returns a result.
 The result can be either a *ResultSet* for multiple RecordSets or a list of return types for a single RecordSet.
 This base class will typically be used for your the object which represents your *GetProductForId* type of stored procedures.
-When in herited from this base class demands two *Type Parameters* to be defined; **TReturn** and **TParameters**.
+When inherited from this base class demands two *Type Parameters* to be defined; **TReturn** and **TParameters**.

 ##### NoParametersStoredProcedureBase
 The **NoParametersStoredProcedureBase** base class is used for a stored procedure which does not have parameters but does return a result.
 Again this result can be either a  *ResultSet* for multiple RecordSets or a list of return types for a single RecordSet.
 This base class will typically be inherited from for your *GetAllProducts* type of stored procedures and when inherited from this class demands one *Type Parameter* to be defined; **TReturn**.